wenogk/wenogk.com/_posts/2020-04-03-swift-journey.md

 ## Day 1
 _3rd April 2020_
   * Learned that Swift is a type-safe programming language like Javascript.
-  * Multiline strings would be coded like This
+  * Multiline strings would be coded like this
 {% highlight swift %}
 var str1 = """
 This goes